apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.server.ajp.enableLookups=false
 # cas.server.ajp.redirectPort=-1
 # cas.server.ajp.allowTrace=false
+# cas.server.ajp.attributes.attributeName=attributeValue
 ```

 #### SSL Valve

 The Tomcat SSLValve is a way to get a client certificate from an SSL proxy (e.g. HAProxy or BigIP F5)
 running in front of Tomcat via an HTTP header.
 If you enable this, make sure your proxy is ensuring
 that this header doesn't originate with the client (e.g. the browser).